snowch/biginsight-examples/examples/Zeppelin/README.md

 - You meet the [pre-requisites](../../README.md#pre-requisites) in the top level [README](../../README.md)
 - You have followed the [setup instructions](../../README.md#setup-instructions) in the top level [README](../../README.md)
+- You need to ensure you have the appropriate services running on your cluster for the interpreters you wish to use (e.g. Spark)

 ## Run the example